justinstrauss/softdev_fallprojects/README.md

 *Partner*: Derek Tsui
 *Due Date*: Monday, 11/17
 *Clone*: `$git clone git@github.com:justinstrauss/decorate.git`
-*Description*: Add closures and decorators to the existing login project.
+*Description*: We added decorators to streamline the code for our existing login project.
+I was responsible for @login_required, which was added to all protected pages, prompting the user to login if they try to access that page.
+Derek was responsible for adding @authenticate.